How to Perform an SSL Migration

 Trust Signals: Moving to HTTPS can legitimize your business and build more trust because you are telling users that you are secured site.

 SEO Boost: HTTPS sites are seeing ranking boosts and Google considers it as a positive ranking signal.
 According to Moz, 50% of Google's page one results in Google.
-This could go up to 70% by the end of 2017.

 Lots of Redirects: HTTP and HTTPS are two separate URLs, so you will have to duplicate your site and set up new “https” pages.
 Establishing redirects from all HTTP pages to HTTPS pages is critical.

 Errors: If you forget to move all files to HTTPS and a visitor finds an old HTTP page, they will get a warning message when visiting your site.
-This can affect user experience and your conversion rates.
+This can affect user experience and conversion rates.

 CDN Compatibility: Not all CDNs (Content Delivery Network) are created equal.
 If you run your site over a CDN, make sure that they support SSL certificates.